butteredcorn/Express-Documentation/docs/express-app-example/create-app.md

     ...
 }
 ```
 Wow!
 There sure are a lot of them.
-For now let's just limit the memes to ten by using an if statement and then pass them to resolve like so:
+For now let's just limit the memes to ten.

+#### 3. Limit the Memes to Ten

+ By using an if statement we can reduce the objects to a workable amount like so:

 ```javascript
     let memes = (JSON.parse(body)).data.memes